Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 Ronald Woll - Diamond Offshore Drilling, Inc.

 This is Ron.
 Yeah, that's a great question.
 We think about that a lot ourselves on our end, too.
 First up, between BHP and then Cooper and Origin, we've got a pretty good mobe in the northwest side, down to the southeast side of Australia.
-So that will take priority (52:50) to make sure we arrive on time and ready to drill for our customer.
+So that will take priority, to make sure we arrive on time and ready to drill for our customer.

 We've looked at some things between Cooper and Origin, but candidly, we'd rather execute the work that we have do so sort of with a high degree of confidence and not squeeze in too much work in too tight of timeframe.
 Once you're on a well, you can never quite be sure when you'll get off that well.
 And we want to do nothing that would sort of impair all the committed work.